State Records Center Transfers

 - Boxes should not exceed 50 pounds in weight.

 - All boxes must have the correct information written on them and match the SRC Records Transfer List exactly.

 - If duplicate agency box numbers are present in any one records series in any one shipment, the boxes must be clearly marked; i.e., use an agency box number suffix (example: 21-A); the date of records; institution name or field office name to differentiate the boxes.

 - The information provided on the forms is in the correct format.
 The sample SRC Records Transfer List form contains examples of the format for each column.
 The format is important because when received at the SRC it is read by a data import program that populates the records management software.

 - To copy and paste information into the form from other sources, use the “Paste Special” feature of Excel and paste the “Values” only, so that the format in the form (spreadsheet) is maintained.

 - Only one line per box is permitted with no blank lines separating boxes, records series, etc. The import program reads each line as a unique box.

 - Adherence to the Records Retention and Disposition Schedule, correct classification and date of records is critical.
 This information is a direct input to the records management software which determines how the records are classified, stored, accessed and, most importantly, when the records will be scheduled for disposition.

-- Descriptions like "Joe Smith's records" or "miscellaneous records" are not helpful.
+- Descriptions like “Joe Smith’s records” or “miscellaneous records” are not helpful for finding agency records.

 - Records that do not appear on an approved Records Retention and Disposition Schedule cannot be purged or destroyed without Executive Board approval.